ibm-cloud-docs/power-iaas/getting-started-PER.md

 The PER system creates a direct connection to the IBM Cloud MPLS (Multi Protocol Label Switching) backbone, making it easy for different parts of IBM network to communicate with each other.
 Specifically, IBM added a pair of routers to each {{site.data.keyword.powerSys_notm}} pod (a collection of virtual servers instance) with an aggregate connectivity of 400 Gbps.

-These new routers (PERs) associate specific {{site.data.keyword.powerSys_notm}} networks (which are like individual workspaces) with unique MPLS route distinguishers (RDs).
+These new routers (PERs) associate specific {{site.data.keyword.powerSys_notm}} networks with unique MPLS route distinguishers (RDs).
 This makes it easy for different networks to communicate with each other across the IBM Cloud MPLS backbone.

 To facilitate communication between {{site.data.keyword.powerSys_notm}} instances and other parts of the network, such as Classic, VPC, and remote {{site.data.keyword.powerSys_notm}} instances, Transit Gateway (TGW) is used.